openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 isBlockDevice(): boolean

-Checks whether the current directory entry is a block special file.
+Checks whether this directory entry is a block special file.
 A block special file supports access by block only, and it is cached when accessed.

 **System capability**: SystemCapability.FileManagement.File.FileIO